We are campaigning to abolish the UK TV licence fee and move the BBC to a different funding model such as subscription.

-From June 2020 pensioners over 75 who are not in receipt of pension credits will also have to pay for a TV licence, when it was previously free to this group.
+From 1st August 2020 pensioners over 75 who are not in receipt of pension credits also have to pay for a TV licence, when it was previously free to this group.
 TV for many pensioners is their main form of entertainment and the TV licence fee is a significant amount for those on a tight budget.
 As they gradually become less mobile and more isolated, the TV often becomes their main window on the world.
 We believe all pensioners regardless of age should be able to watch licence free TV.

 The BBC often behaves like a campaign organisation with a list of pet causes it actively supports, while simultaneously ignoring or briefing against the opposing viewpoint.
 As a large employer of journalists with the biggest media footprint, the BBC excerpts a gravitational pull on all UK media.
 This concentration of power is potentially unhealthy in our democracy as it can promote its own agenda at the expense of other topics, suppress plurality of views and skew news coverage.

 There have been numerous complaints of liberal-left bias present in BBC output, which for some people is counter to their values, political leaning, or experience in everyday life.
 Bias is most often detected in BBC news reports, current affairs and political coverage.
 It can be injected by means of repetition, omission, amplification, distortion and one-sided presentation of issues.
 However, it is also present in other forms of output such as drama or comedy via hidden messaging, scripting, mocking, characterisation and stereotyping.